billsix/programmingFromTheGroundUp/docs/source/functions.rst

-This instruction uses the base pointer addressing mode (see :ref:`dataaccessingmethods`) which simply adds 4 to FIXMEAMPesp-indexed; before looking up the value being pointed to.
+This instruction uses the base pointer addressing mode (see :ref:`dataaccessingmethods`) which simply adds 4 to
+%esp; before looking up the value being pointed to.

 In the C language calling convention, the stack is the key element for implementing a function's local variables, parameters, and return